-Prof Noor Mohammad said shrines like those in Pir Pithoro, Odero Lal and Sehwan promoted religious harmony as people with different
+Prof Noor Mohammad said shrines like those in Pir Pithoro, Odero Lal and Sehwan promoted religious harmony as people with different beliefs gathered there.

 Although Tasawwuf promoted brotherhood, tolerance and inter-faith harmony, war mongering in both countries had destroyed this culture, he lamented.

 Seeds of mysticism sown by holy men like Shaikh Shahabuddin, Fareeduddin Ganj Shakar, Bhagat Kabeer, Dadoo Dial, Meer Bai and Shah Abdul Latif Bhitai must be regenerated, he added.